TSavo/AutoMarket/docs/getting-started/quick-start-new.md

-# AutoMarket Quick Start Guide
+# Prizm Quick Start Guide

 ## 🎯 Overview

-This guide will help you get AutoMarket up and running quickly.
-AutoMarket is a comprehensive media processing platform that unifies multiple AI providers and local Docker services under a common interface.
+This guide will help you get Prizm up and running quickly.
+Prizm is a comprehensive TypeScript SDK that provides unified access to 15+ AI providers through a clean provider→model→transform architecture.

 ## 📋 Prerequisites

 - **Node.js** 18+ and npm
-- **Docker** and Docker Compose (for local services)
+- **Docker** and Docker Compose (for local services - optional)
 - **Git** for version control
 - **API Keys** for providers you want to use (optional for getting started)